DMFTwDFT-project/DMFTwDFT3/sphinx/_build/html/_sources/installation.rst.txt

 Installation
 ============

+UPDATE:
-DMFTwDFT is currently supported by Python 2.x.
-Eventually, we will move on to Python 3.x.
+DMFTwDFT is currently in transition to Python 3.x, thus requires both Python 2.x and Python 3.x.
+A Python 2.x only version is available in the github repo but does not support the Siesta interface or the structural relaxation feature since PyChemia is fully Python 3.x now.

 Please install the following dependencies prior to installing DMFTwDFT.

 * matplotlib